Hitchcock gives audiences a glimpse of what visual storytelling is capable of.

 Conclusion:

 This is one of Hitchcockโ€™s most important films, which I think doesnโ€™t get enough credit.
 People will cite Vertigo as his masterpiece, which Iโ€™m not emphatically against, but this film has so much influence and you can see its DNA in future thrillers.
 Itโ€™s impossible not to like this film if you enjoy cinema as itโ€™s a visual narrative in its purest form.
 Us watching someone else watching is so meta especially for 1954.
 Itโ€™s why we love cinema, we enjoy watching people and this film unknowingly captures the essence of human curiosity of motion pictures.
 Even if you dislike the dialogue of older films, itโ€™s the story that will keep you hooked.
-This will never be old fashioned.
+This will always be relevant, this is cinema.

 Recommendations